glyphr-studio/Glyphr-Studio-2-Help/docs/data-types/ligatures.md

 # Ligatures

-Ligatures are `Glyph` data type - they are a feature of fonts where a specified sequence of characters is recognized and replaced with a single new character that you design.
+Ligatures are a `Glyph` data type - they are a feature of fonts where a specified sequence of characters is recognized and replaced with a single new character that you design.

 Some common Latin ligatures have an assigned Unicode code point (so, some Ligatures are Unicode Characters).
 But, *Ligatures can be defined by any sequence of two or more characters*.
 In a text editing program that has ligatures enabled, this sequence of characters is recognized, then replaced with the custom ligature character that you design.
 These custom Ligature characters are part of a font file, but they do not have an associated Unicode code point (some Ligatures are not Unicode Characters).